AntoineLep/ftx_algotrading/README.md

 ## Trading strategies

-This project comes with two built-in strategies:
+This project comes with some built-in strategies:

-### best_strategy_ever

-A basic strategy for testing purposes

 ### twitter_elon_musk_doge_tracker